 Steve is a junior at St. Olaf College majoring in Chemistry with a concentration in neuroscience.
 This past Fall semester he studied neuroscience in Denmark and plans to continue his career in either research or medicine.
 Some of his hobbies include digital design and photography, as well as adventuring the outdoors.
 In his free time he enjoys backpacking in the mountains, traveling, and staying active.

-Jane is a junior at St. Olaf College majoring in Economics with concentrations in Historical Perspectives and Management Studies.
-Currently, Jane is involved in Residential Life and Habitat for Humanity on campus.
-Interested in learning about obtaining sustainable social justice through the implementation of economic models, she is excited to work with faculty, alumni, and students from the St. Olaf community and learn about their ideas for social innovation and change.
+Jane is a senior at St. Olaf College majoring in Economics with an emphasis in Finance.
+In addition to serving as Treasurer and Volunteer Coordinator of STOTalks, Jane serves as a Peer Advisor and Workshops Coordinator in the Center for Vocation and Career.
+Interested in learning about obtaining sustainable social change through the application of economic theory, she is excited to work with faculty, alumni, and students from the St. Olaf community and learn about their ideas for social innovation and change.

 Matthew is a senior at St. Olaf College studying Sociology and Race and Ethnic Studies with a concentration in Film Studies.
 His main interest is in the maintenance of racial and class inequality in the context of globalized Capitalism.
 In addition to doing video work with STOTalks, Matthew is also working on research that examines racial inequality in the labor market, working as a genre director for KSTO, and applying to Ph.
 D programs for the next Fall year.